wangdi4/llvm/llvm/docs/LangRef.rst

 4th, 5th and 6th arguments are of an integer type and specifies ``%MatrixA``'s
 and ``%MatrixB``'s number of rows and ``%MatrixC``'s number of columns respectively.

-The last argument is metadata strings which specifies memory scope of the matrix, it can be either !"scope.subgroup" or !"scope.workgroup".
+The 7th argument is metadata string which specifies memory scope of the matrix, it can be either !"scope.subgroup" or !"scope.workgroup".

 Semantics: